-What can gay guys to to avoid acquiring and transmitting STIs?
+What can gay guys do to avoid acquiring and transmitting STIs?

 Many STIs are passed in similar ways, through bodily fluids such as cum, blood, or discharge or sores caused by the infection.

 It’s important to note that we now understand that hepatitis C can also be passed on through sex.
 The chances of passing it increase with condomless sex where blood, HIV and other STIs are present.
-You may be at particular risk for hepatitis C through sex if you have multiple partners, condomless sex, party and play (PnP), inject drugs, and if you get into fisting or ass play.
+You may have a higher chance of acquiring hepatitis C through sex if you have multiple partners, condomless sex, party and play (PnP), inject drugs, and if you get into fisting or ass play.

 There are vaccines for hepatitis A and B as well as HPV.
 You can request these from your doctor or an immunization clinic.
 The vaccines for hep A and B are free, but the vaccine for HPV is only free for guys who are 26 and under.
 There is no vaccine for hepatitis C, which can be spread sexually through blood.
 There are highly effective treatments for hepatitis C. Talk to your doctor.